About the Program

 Students May Apply For

-• A mentoring stipend of $2500 corresponding to their students' ten-week full-time experience.
+- A mentoring stipend of $2500 corresponds to the students' ten-week full-time experience.
 Faculty mentors are expected to be available over the entire student work period to mentor their student researcher(s).
-Mentors are expected to spend minimum of an hour per day (or equivalent) helping the student during the student's full-time work period.
-To apply for the faculty stipend, indicate your request and mentoring plan on the student application form.
+Mentors are expected to spend minimum of 4 hours per week (or equivalent) helping the student during the student's full-time work period.

 Eligibility

-• Students must be enrolled at Juniata in the Fall semester of 2022 to be eligible.
+- Students must be enrolled at Juniata in the Fall semester immediately following to be eligible.

 How to Apply